 Domestic violence -- mental or physical abuse at the hands of an intimate partner -- often affects the victims' ability to work.
-One in four women and one in 10 men will experience domestic violence in their lifetime, according to the Centers for Disease Control and Prevention (CDC).
+More than one in four women and one in ten men will experience domestic violence in their lifetime, according to the Centers for Disease Control and Prevention (CDC).
 According to Legal Momentum, an advocacy group, victims of domestic violence lose an average of 137 hours of work a year.
 Intimate partner violence causes victims to lose the equivalent of 32,000 full-time jobs each year.
 Some victims need time off from work to seek medical attention, a restraining order, or a safe place to stay.
 Others can't get to work when an abuser disables their car, sabotages childcare arrangements, or leaves them without cash for public transportation.
 For more information about domestic violence and the workplace see the FAQ’s below.

 - I am dealing with a domestic violence situation and afraid I will be fired from my job.
 Do I have any legal protections?